PROFILE

 exports, and China continues to attract large

 investment inflows.
-Foreign exchange reserves
+Foreign exchange and gold

-were $819 billion at the end of 2005, and have
+reserves were $1.493 trillion at the end of

-now surpassed those of Japan, making China’s
+2007, and have now surpassed those of Japan,

-foreign exchange reserves the largest in the
+making China's foreign exchange reserves the

 FOREIGN RELATIONS